 British, international or European standards?

-Over 90% of British standards have their origins in international work, where UK experts (nominated via BSI’s technical committees) discuss and agree the content of the standards in their sectors with their international peers.
+Over 90% of British Standards have their origins in international work, where UK experts (nominated via BSI’s technical committees) discuss and agree on the content of the standards in their sectors with their international peers.

-These international groups of experts form technical committees who develop standards, often known as international (ISO or IEC) or European (EN) standards.
+These international groups of experts form technical committees that develop standards, often known as international (ISO or IEC) or European (EN) standards.

-The reason for this strong international focus reflects the reality of business life and consumer expectations today: where possibly, firms like to work to internationally (and preferably globally) agreed good practice for their products and services.
+The reason for this strong international focus reflects the reality of business life and consumer expectations today: where possible, firms like to work to internationally (and preferably globally) to agree on good practices for their products and services.
 Standards are voluntary, but they present an opportunity to ease international trade.